Florijan Mićković

 Florijan Mićković (26 April 1935 – 19 February 2021) was a Bosnian Croat sculptor living and working in Mostar and Međugorje.

 Life and work

 Florijan Mićković was born in Mostar in 1935.
 He graduated from University of Zagreb Academy of Fine Arts in 1962, in the class of Antun Augustinčić.
 He has been member of the Croatian Fine Arts Association since 1963, Bosnian-Herzegovinian Fine Arts Association and is one of the founding members of the HAZU BIH.
 He lives and works as an independent artist in Mostar.
 Mićković exhibited in most European countries, Africa, the United States and Canada.

-Mićković created works of undeniable continuity and modern tradition, thus becoming a linking part of modern Bosnia and Herzegovina sculpturing.
-His interests and the public roles he pursued after graduation reflect a wide variety of sculpting trials, showing a considerable skillfulness in the matter and a level of creativity that could serve as a landmark in his past, present and future work environment - in Herzegovina.